dgwhited/guardduty-runbooks/runbooks/execution-kubernetes-maliciousfile.md

 **Remediation recommendations:**

 If this activity is unexpected, your container workload may be compromised.
-For more information, see [Remediating EKS Audit Log Monitoring findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-remediate-kubernetes.html).
+For more information, see [Remediating EKS Protection findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-remediate-kubernetes.html).